zammad/zammad-org/src/it/reference/glossary.md

   Integrare un account Placetel con Zammad fornisce agli utenti un registro chiamate, rendendo

+Primary Navigation
+: The primary navigation is the left sidebar in Zammad which contains the taskbar, the search, notifications, knowledge base and eventually more, depending on your system.

 Priorità
 : Ad ogni ticket viene assegnata una priorità.
 Per impostazione predefinita, la priorità è 2 (normale).